 DECISION: An athlete receives 75 points if they won all their matches and qualified for the main draw of an AMT Platinum singles event.
-There is also 240 points for losing in the semi-finals of the main draw, so a qualifier that loses in the semi-finals receives a total of 315 points.
+There is also 240 points for losing in c) Allocation of Doubles points

 - i.
 Australian Ranking points will be awarded from the quarter final (QF) round onwards provided a minimum of 4 teams actively competing in the draw.
 A team must play a match in that event and must win at least one round to be eligible for points. - ii.
 No Australian Ranking points will be awarded for feed-in/consolation doubles events. - iii.
 All doubles draws must be played using a "single-elimination" format for Australian Ranking points to be awarded.
-No round-robin formats are eligible for AR points.
+If a round-robin is required due to low entry numbers, then AR points will only be awarded to Winners and Finalists.